sigma-py/orthopy/README.md

 pip install orthopy
 ```
 The main function of all submodules is the iterator `Eval` which evaluates the series of
-orthogonal polynomials with increasing degree at given points, e.g.,
+orthogonal polynomials with increasing degree at given points using a recurrence
+relation, e.g.,
 ```python
 import orthopy